Skip to main content

 StateWhat the reader sees

-Login"Sign in to read" button — reader not authenticated
+Login"Sign in" button — reader not authenticated

 Purchase"Unlock for X credits" button — reader authenticated, hasn't bought